High School Enrichment Program

 After you have submitted your HSE Packet

-1. A college counselor will review the application
+1. A college counselor will review the packet

-2. If approved, the Office of Early College will forward your application to the Admissions & Records office for registration.
+3. If approved, the Office of Early College will forward your packet for registration when registration opens for high school students.

 Important things to know/do after submitting your HSE Packet:

-• It is your responsibility to check your student schedule (see “Are You Enrolled?” below).
+• It is your responsibility to check your student schedule (see “Are You Enrolled?” below) for registration updates.

-• If you are enrolled OR waitlisted, it is your responsibility to monitor your Self-Service account and SCCCD email for registration updates (see “Are You Enrolled?” below)
+• It is your responsibility to check your SCCCD email for waitlist updates (see “Are You Waitlisted?” below)

 • HSE students cannot register or drop courses online through Self-Service (see "Changing/Adding/Dropping a Course" below)